InsightsAlpha/InsightsAlpha/README.md

 # 💫 About Me:
-With over three years of extensive experience in data science and analytics, coupled with a Bachelor’s degree in Computer Applications, I have honed my skills in data analysis, statistical analysis, hypothesis testing, customer behavior analysis, and machine learning.
+With over three years of extensive experience in data science and analytics, coupled with a Bachelor’s degree in Computer Applications, I have honed my skills in data analysis, statistical analysis, hypothesis testing, customer behaviour analysis, and machine learning.
 I have successfully led impactful projects, delivering actionable insights and driving significant organisational improvements.
+I believe in sincerity, smartness, hard work and I want to serve with the same spirit.
+Wanted to be a part of an organization that offers an opportunity to enhance confidence, professional skills, and mutual development.

 ## 🌐 Socials: